Portugal at a Glance

 Just like Lisbon, the actual city area and population numbers of Porto are relatively small.
 Again, just like Lisbon, Porto compensates for this fact with a huge metropolitan area, the second largest in the entire country.
 The city and its surroundings may even be the most interesting places for expats interested in moving to Portugal, as the economy in the northern part of the country, where Porto is located, arguably has the most diverse economic profile in terms of sectors, companies, and products.

-In the end, which city you will move to will largely depend on the employment opportunities available to you, and less on personal preference.
+In the end, which city you move to will largely depend on the employment opportunities available to you, and less on personal preference.
 But, as expats who have made the move to Portugal before you will surely attest to, both Porto and Lisbon are global cities of world renown and will both make an equally great home away from home for expats!